How to start selling photos and illustrations on microstock

 • patience

-• photo of your ID
+• a photo of your ID

 Step 1.
 Registration